 A space mission to map the Dark Universe

 Euclid Cosmology Mission is the next cosmology satellite of the European Space Agency (ESA).
-The main object of Euclid is to solve the mystery of dark energy – why is the expansion of the universe accelerating.
+The main object of Euclid is to solve the mystery of dark energy – why is the expansion of the universe accelerating?
 Dark energy represents around 75 % of the energy content of the Universe today, and together with dark matter it dominates the Universes' matter-energy content.
-Both are mysterious and of unknown nature but control the past, present and future evolution of Universe.
+Both are mysterious and of unknown nature, but control the past, present and future evolution of the Universe.

-One of the EUCLID Science Data Centers will be located in Finland, led by the University of Helsinki and as a collaboration of several Finnish Universities and CSC.
+One of the EUCLID Science Data Centers will be located in Finland as a collaboration between several Finnish Universities and CSC, and led by the University of Helsinki.

-"Data-intensive computing is a fast growing method in science.
-Hosting this Science Data Center allows CSC to provide important customized services in data-intensive computing to the Euclid community", says Director Janne Ignatius at CSC.
+"Data-intensive computing is a fast-growing method in science.
+Hosting this Science Data Center allows CSC to provide important customized services in data-intensive computing to the Euclid community", Director Janne Ignatius from CSC states.